Learn the YINI Config Format

 -

 (a.)
-Alternative section markers:
+Alternative section marker:

 (b.)
 Backticked section names and key names: